- What Is A Drone Control App?

 The technologies that are chosen significantly impact the cost of drone app development.
 Commonly used technologies in such projects include:

-• Other technologies like machine learning frameworks, computer vision libraries, and real-time operating systems (RTOS) may also be used depending on project requirements.
+- Other technologies like machine learning frameworks, computer vision libraries, and real-time operating systems (RTOS).
+They can be used depending on project requirements.

-These are just a few examples of the technologies available, and the final selection will depend on the specific requirements, standards, and hardware used.
+These are just a few examples of the technologies available.
+The final selection will depend on the specific requirements, standards, and hardware used.

 Development Team Location